-0.25 litre of spirits and 1 litre of wine or 1 litre of beer.
+0.25 liter of spirits and 1 liter of wine or 1 liter of beer.

-1. Passengers arriving with pets must obtain, at least 30 days prior to arrival:
+1. Passengers arriving with pets must obtain prior to arrival:

-- an Import Licence from the Agri-Food & Veterinary Authority of Singapore (AVA) and a veterinary certificate in accordance with the AVA's import requirements.
-For detailed information, refer to: www.ava.gov.sg
+- an import license (valid for 30 days) from the Agri-Food and Veterinary Authority of Singapore (AVA) and a veterinary certificate in accordance with the AVA's import requirements.
+For detailed information, refer to: www.ava.gov.sg; and

 - acceptance for quarantine space in Sembawang Animal Quarantine station (SAQS) for cats/dogs from countries other than Australia, Cayman Isl., Denmark, Hong Kong (SAR China), Iceland, Ireland (Rep.), Japan, Liechtenstein, New Zealand, Norway, Portugal, Sweden, Switzerland, USA (Hawaii and Guam only) and United Kingdom.
 This list may change without notice, please refer to www.ava.gov.sg.

 3. A transshipment license from AVA must be obtained when transiting pets via Singapore.